Your Guide to

 English Heritage siteDartmouth Royal Regatta

-Dartmouth & River Dart
+Dartmouth and River Dart

 Coincides with the wedding weekendThe Dartmouth Passenger Ferry